jooyounggkim/jooyounggkim.github.io/_projects/p98_literature.md

 share: true
 ---
 <br>
-For over 20 years there have been a number of people in the Biomechanics community who have searched publication databases for relevant articles, categorized them, and then shared them with the Biomch-L community in the form of a weekly [Literature Update](https://biomch-l.isbweb.org/forums/7-Literature-Update).
+For over 20 years, people in the Biomechanics community have searched publication databases for relevant articles, categorized them, and shared them with the Biomch-L community in the form of a weekly [Literature Update](https://biomch-l.isbweb.org/forums/7-Literature-Update).
 The first Literature Update post was by Dr. Rodger Kram in 1998 (at 2:02am!):

 >Biomch-Lers:
 UC Berkeley library allows campus users to have free use of the Current